Working Family Payment

 How to apply

-To make sure that your application for FIS is processed as quickly as possible, you should include your latest P60 form, your most recent pay slip, and a copy of your Certificate of Tax Credits for the current tax year with your application.
+To make sure that your application for WFP is processed as quickly as possible, you should include your latest P60 form, your most recent pay slip, and a copy of your Certificate of Tax Credits for the current tax year with your application.
 If you have not received your P60 send in your week 52 pay slip for the last tax year.

 Where to apply